About

 She has exhibited at Amnesty International headquarters, Photofusion and the Cotton Centre in London and at Madrid-Barajas airport in Spain.

 After graduating in Communication Studies at the Complutense University of Madrid (Spain), she worked as a journalist for printed and online media before moving to the UK where she studied Photojournalism at the London College of Communication.
-Alongside her photography, she writes accompanying articles for her visual stories.

 Have an upcoming project?
 I’d love to collaborate with you.
 Get in touch here